Mozo guides

 But who is eligible for the scheme and how does it work?

-• The government will contribute up to 40% of the cost of a new home (up to 30% for an existing home)
+• The government will cover up to 40% of the purchase price of your home

-Am I eligible for the Help to Buy scheme?
+To be eligible for the Help to Buy Scheme:

 • You must be an Australian citizen